mattsilv/mcp-server-weather-js/README.md

 ## Example Queries

-- "What's the weather like in Cupertino?"
+- "What's the weather like in Palo Alto?"
 - "Is there a weather alert in California?"